-If you have been reading the news recently, you’ve probably seen something about how praising children too much or in the wrong way can lead to their inability to handle failure, less motivation, and even to an inflated sense of self (or worse narcissism).
+You may have heard how overpraising your kids can lead to their inability to handle failure, less motivation, and even to an inflated sense of self (or worse narcissism).

-If you are like me, you still find yourself saying: Good job!!
+If you are anything like me despite knowing this, you still find yourself saying: “Great Job!“

-It turns out that saying “good job”, isn’t necessarily a bad way to praise, but there are even better ways to praise — a way that can build your child’s internal motivation to work hard and succeed.
+It turns out that saying “good job”, isn’t necessarily a bad way to praise, but there are even better ways to praise — ways that can build your child’s internal motivation to work hard and succeed.

-A Better Way: Encourage Your Child With Gestures
+1. A Better Way To Praise: Encourage Your Child With Gestures

 In one study researchers looked at how kindergarteners were praised.
 Here is what they found:

-- Children who were “trait” praised (e.g. you are a good drawer) were the least motivated on a task and showed less enjoyment for the task.
+- Children who were “trait” praised (e.g. you are a good drawer/you are smart/you are artistic) were the least motivated on a task and showed less enjoyment for the task.

 - Children who were praised for their effort (e.g. you worked hard on that drawing) or given ambiguous praise (e.g. Wow! or High-Five) showed higher task enjoyment and persistence, even after task errors.